AakSin/connectionsLab/finalProject/camJam/README.md

 # Cam Jam
+Projected hosted live on: <a href="https://camjam1.glitch.me/"> https://camjam1.glitch.me/ </a>
 # Description

 Jam with your friends with just a cam!
 Using AI, ML and webcams CamJam allows you and your friends to jam together over the internet with no instruments at all.